Chemical-technical products

 Unscented | Core | Technical specification | Chemical products | ||||||||||||||||||

-Criterion information By selecting unscented products, the possibilities for allergic persons to be able to stay in public premises are improved.
+Criterion information The purpose of this requirement is to improve the possibilities for allergic people to be able to stay in public premises.
+The requirement excludes products that contain perfumes.
 Criterion text The product shall not contain perfumes, i.e. substances/substance mixtures that are added with the purpose to improve product's fragrance characteristics. | |||||||||||||||||||||

 Supply of safety data sheets | Core | Special contract terms | Chemical products | ||||||||||||||||||